Paul Frees

-Solomon Hersh Frees (June 22, 1920 – November 2, 1986), better known as Paul Frees, was an American actor, comedian, impressionist, and vaudevillian.
+Solomon Hersh Frees (June 22, 1920 – November 2, 1986), better known as Paul Frees, was an American actor.
 He is known for his work on Metro-Goldwyn-Mayer, Walter Lantz, Rankin/Bass and Walt Disney theatrical cartoons during the Golden Age of Animation, and for providing the voice of Boris Badenov in The Rocky and Bullwinkle Show.
 Frees was sometimes known as "The Man of a Thousand Voices", an appellation more commonly bestowed on Mel Blanc.

 Early life

 Solomon Hersh Frees was born to a Jewish family in Chicago, on June 22, 1920.
 He grew up in the Albany Park neighborhood and attended Von Steuben Junior High School.